Philips TV Blinking Red Light? Fix in Minutes

 Philips tv t con board

 The Main Board is a larger PCB where you plug your HDMI and other connectors into.
-This does a lot of the work of translating the input into signal, which then goes to the T-Con board.
+This does a lot of the work of translating the input into a signal, which then goes to the T-Con board.

 Philips tv main board